Steve Webster (bassist)

 Steve Webster is a Canadian bassist, record producer, arranger, audio engineer and composer.
 A multiple Juno Award nominee and winner, Webster's career spans over 3 decades of music production and performance.
 Recent accomplishments include Juno Award nominations for Producer of the Year and Jazz Vocal Album of the Year for Emilie-Claire Barlow's album Clear Day.
+Webster is an inductee to Canadian Songwriters Hall of Fame, for his contribution to The Parachute Club song "Rise Up", and has also been honoured by Canada's Walk of Fame.